SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ### Conclusion

 In this chapter, we have studied AST, short for abstract syntax trees, an object-oriented representation of the syntactic structure of programs.
-We have also seen an implementation of them: the ASTs.
+We have also presented the implementation of ASTs available in Pharo.
 Pharo provides a parser for Pharo methods and expressions that transforms a string into a tree representing the program.
 We have seen how we can manipulate those ASTs.
 Any other nodes follow a similar principle.
 You should have now the basis to understand the concept of ASTs and we can move on to the next chapter.